solarsnake/coveralls-demo-ruby/README.md

 </details>

-Here's the version you'll want to use for your project:
+Here's the version to use for your project:

 ```yaml
 language: ruby